mverleg/pyjson_tricks/README.md

 `json_tricks.loads`.
 Note that the memory order (`Corder`) is only stored in v3.1 and later and for arrays with at least 2 dimensions.

 As you see, this uses the magic key `__ndarray__`.
-Don\'t use `__ndarray__` as a dictionary key unless you\'re trying to make a numpy array (and know what you\'re doing).
+Don't use `__ndarray__` as a dictionary key unless you're trying to make a numpy array (and know what you're doing).

 Numpy scalars are also serialized (v3.5+).
 They are represented by the closest python primitive type.
-A special representation was not feasible, because Python\'s json implementation serializes some numpy types as primitives, without consulting custom encoders.
+A special representation was not feasible, because Python's json implementation serializes some numpy types as primitives, without consulting custom encoders.
 If you want to preserve the exact numpy type, use [encode_scalars_inplace](https://json-tricks.readthedocs.io/en/latest/#json_tricks.np_utils.encode_scalars_inplace).

-There is also a compressed format.
+There is also a compressed format (thanks `claydugo` for fix).
 From the next major release, this will be default when using compression.
-For now you can use it as:
+For now, you can use it as:

 ``` python
 dumps(data, compression=True, properties={'ndarray_compact': True})